ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

       public static void main(String[] args)
       {

-          String word =
+          String word = "pig";

-          // Use word.substring to construct word in pig latin String pigLatin =
+          // Change this to use word.substring to construct the pig latin
+          // version of word.
+It should work even if you change the value of
+          // word above.
+          String pigLatin = "";

           System.out.println(word + " in Pig Latin is " + pigLatin);
       }